Adefemi010/HR-Analysis-PostgreSQL-/README.md

 # HR-Analysis-PostgreSQL-
-In this HR task, we are utilizing SQL to perform a series of data management and analysis tasks involving employee information.
+In this HR task, I am utilizing SQL to perform a series of data management and analysis tasks involving employee information.
 The goal is to work with a database that stores detailed records of employees, such as their job positions, salaries, departments, and start dates, while executing queries to derive valuable insights.

 The task involves multiple steps: